qiskit-community/QiskitIBMRuntime.jl/docs/src/python.md

 You might not want to use this, for a couple of reasons.

 * The last time I tried this, I found it rather heavy and obtrusive.
 For example, it silently and without prompting began to download a Python distribution, binary and all.
 Howver, my imperfect understanding is that in the meantime, the author has added more flexibility and ergonomics.
-* `QiskitRuntime` is not meant to completely hide the Python from the user and only expose Julia.
-In fact most people using `QiskitRuntime` will be very familiar with qiskit and qiskit-ibm-runtime.
+* `QiskitIBMRuntime` is not meant to completely hide the Python from the user and only expose Julia.
+In fact most people using `QiskitIBMRuntime` will be very familiar with qiskit and qiskit-ibm-runtime.
 And they know how to manage a Python environment that includes these packages and various other supporting packages particular to the user.

 ### Manage the Python environment yourself